salysakey/nothing/README.md

 # nothing
-For the sake of nothing
+For the sake of nothing.
+The purpose is learning to use git.